capiscio/capiscio-sdk-python/docs/getting-started/quickstart.md

 # Quick Start

-Get your A2A agent protected in **5 minutes** with CapiscIO A2A Security.
+Get your A2A agent protected in **5 minutes** with the CapiscIO Python SDK.

 ## See the Difference